Geri Jewell: Early life

 From Buffalo, New York, Jewell was born to Olga and Jack Jewell.
 She has two brothers, David and Fred; her sister Gloria died in 2016.
-Due to a car accident Jewell's mother was in while pregnant with her, Jewell was born three months early.
-She was diagnosed with cerebral palsy at eighteen months old.
+Jewell was born three months early due to a car accident, which her mother was in while pregnant with Jewell.
+At eighteen months old, she was diagnosed with cerebral palsy.
 Growing up, Jewell's parents were determined not to raise her differently from the rest of their children, lest she think she wasn't as capable as her siblings.

 After her diagnosis of cerebral palsy, Jewell and her family moved to Orange County, California so that she could have access to better care as well as schools that could accommodate her needs.
 Jewell attended a private school for children with cerebral palsy and remained there through first grade.
 After first grade, she attended a special education program at a public school, where she faced discrimination.
 Jewell described her school life as lonely and sheltered; she said she never had a best friend growing up, and was never able to practice her social skills.

 Jewell was inspired by Carol Burnett and wrote Burnett a letter when she was thirteen, asking her for advice since she too wanted to be a comedic actress.
 Burnett wrote back to her, telling her to “keep putting one foot in front of the other until you get where you want to go”, which Jewell did.
 Later on in life, Jewell went with a friend to see Carol Burnett perform.

 Although she always knew she was interested in the arts, Jewell first studied accounting and psychology at college before committing to the theater.
 Jewell went to two different junior colleges: Cypress College and then Fullerton College.
 It was at Fullerton College where she befriended Alex Valdez, a blind comedian, who encouraged her to do stand-up at The Comedy Store.
 Jewell wanted to transfer once more and enroll in UCLA-Fullerton to earn a degree in psychology and theater arts, but she ended up dropping out to perform at The Comedy Store, since she struggled with some of her college classes and wanted to pursue acting more seriously.
 Jewell said that maturing emotionally was one of her hardest accomplishments, since she had been somewhat sheltered as a child.

 After she dropped out of college, Jewell began work as a stand-up comic at The Comedy Store in 1978.